 Since the championships, Lee has juggled school, training and visits to her father at the hospital.
 Her family’s life now revolves around caring for him; her mother, Yeev Thoj, feeds him, and older brother Jonah stays in his room overnight.
 The family is raising money at gofundme.com to help cover John Lee’s lost wages and medical care.

-Just like Sunisa, John Lee also is working toward a major life goal next summer.
+Just like Suni, John Lee also is working toward a major life goal next summer.

-“We don’t know when he’ll be able to walk again,” Sunisa said.
+“We don’t know when he’ll be able to walk again,” Suni said.
 “But I hope it’s soon.
 He wants to be able to go to the Olympics with me.”